Esequiel378/walmart-challenge-deployment/README.md

 docker-compose -f production.yml up
 ```

-Now you can visit your server ip or domain and you will see the [Frontend](https://github.com/Esequiel378/walmart-challenge-frontend)
+Now you can visit your server ip/domain or http://localhost to view the [App](https://github.com/Esequiel378/walmart-challenge-frontend)
-App running
+running

-Or you can visit http://localhost if your are running locally

 ## Related Projects